 - Potential for higher earnings

-- Ability to pursue passion projects
+- The freedom to work on passion projects

 Challenges: